projecttacoma/measure-repository/README.md

 #### Deploying/Running with Docker Prebuilt Images

-If you wish to run pre-built images from Docker Hub.
-Create a docker-compose.yml in your environment with the content below:
+If you wish to run pre-built images from [Docker Hub](https://hub.docker.com/u/tacoma), create a `docker-compose.yml` in your environment with the content below.
+This file is also found at docker-compose.example.yml.

 ```
 version: '3'